AusClimateService/npcp/README.md

 Phase 1 of the intercomparison will focus on daily timescale `tasmax`, `tasmin` and `pr` data on the `NPCP-20i` grid.

-The three tasks for this phase are as follows:
+The four tasks for this phase are as follows:
 1. **Historical:** Produce bias corrected data for the 2000-2019 period, using 1980-1999 as a training period.
 2. **Projection:** Produce bias corrected data for the 2080-2099 period, using 1980-1999 as a training period.
 3. **Cross validation:** Produce bias corrected data for even years from 1980-2019 (i.e. every second year), using odd years from 1980-2019 as training data.
+4. **Documentation:**

 The training data for each variable is the AGCD data archived at `/g/data/ia39/npcp/data/` following the data reference syntax described above.